What type of content do you primarily create?

 You can use phrases like "Moving on to...", "Let's talk about...", or "I think another important point is...".
 It keeps the audience on track and prevents fillers.
 If you're transitioning from discussing a product's benefits to its features in a video, you might say, "Having explored its benefits, let's look at its unique features..."

-4. Record and analyze yourself
+4. Record and analyze your speech patterns

 If you find yourself uttering "ums" frequently, you can practice pausing and thinking silently before speaking.
 That way, you can consciously replace filler words with pauses or meaningful content when you're aware of it.